-Lexia Reading Core5® is not just research based – it is RESEARCH PROVEN!
+Lexia Core5 Reading® is not just research based – it is RESEARCH PROVEN!

 Lexia stands as one of the most rigorously researched, independently evaluated, and respected reading programs in the world.
 In numerous studies published in peer-reviewed journals, Lexia Reading has been found to accelerate the development of critical fundamental literacy skills for primary aged students.
-Lexia Strategies has also been shown to be effective in remediating older struggling readers.
+Lexia PowerUp Literacy has also been shown to provide effective remediation for struggling readers in years 7 and above.

 These studies followed rigorous scientific standards, including the use of control groups, pre-testing/post-testing, standardised and norm-referenced reading tests, and stringent statistical data analysis.
 To learn more, please download Lexia's research overview (PDF).